GrandPurpleOcelot/GrandPurpleOcelot.github.io/index.md

 These are creative projects that were created to satisfy my machine learning itch.
 Each project is designed to address a real-world problem that relevant to my passion and pursuit of learning.

+### Predict Sentiment in Yelp Reviews

+This is a comprehensive NLP project on Yelp's user reviews, including interesting insights, trends, and sentiment analysis with text data.
+Using logistic regression with N-grams feature engineering, I was able to train a model can predict sentiment (negative or positive) with 95% accuracy.
+You can find the detail of the full project [here](https://github.com/GrandPurpleOcelot/yelp_sentiment).

+![sentiment][/images/sentiment.png]

 ### The Faces of Reddit

 This is a project that involve the application of computer visions method such as facial detection and facial landmarks construction.
 The project is set out to create an average face for a set of images from a community.
 For example, the images from each subReddit were used to generate an average face that represent the average facial features of the given subReddit.